 Graduate assistantships are available for new and continuing students in the College of Education.
 Students may assist faculty with research projects, play a role in teaching college courses or provide other services to the college or university.
-Graduate assistantships vary from one-quarter time to one-half time (20 hours per week).
+Graduate assistantships are offered as a one-quarter time (10 hours per week) or a one-half time (20 hours per week) appointment.
+More details about assistantships can be found on the Graduate School's Graduate Assistantship webpage or in the Academic Programs Catalog.

 Some students may not be eligible to hold graduate assistantships.
 See restrictions on graduate assistantships and acceptable academic progress below.